Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2

-The bipartite belt in \cite{fziv} corresponds with that induced by the initial bipartite seed $\Sigma_{t_0}$ in this paper. \end{remark}

-By Remark \ref{cartanexchange}, if $\mathcal{A}$ is of finite type, then $\mathcal{A}$ has a seed whose exchange matrix is bipartite.
-We prove the case that the initial matrix $B$ is bipartite.
-We prepare two lemmas. \begin{lemma}[{\cite[Corollary 10.10]{fziv}}] For an arbitrary cluster algebra, if the initial matrix $B$ is bipartite and $\Sigma_t$ belongs to the bipartite belt induced by $\Sigma_{t_0}$, then we have \eqref{fdeq}. \end{lemma} \begin{lemma} For an arbitrary cluster algebra of finite type, then $\mathcal{A}$ has a seed whose exchange matrix is bipartite.
+A bipartite belt in \cite{fziv} corresponds with that induced by the initial bipartite seed $\Sigma_{t_0}$ in this paper. \end{remark} \begin{lemma}[{\cite{fziv}*{Corollary 10.10}}] In any cluster algebra, if the initial matrix $B$ is bipartite and $\Sigma_t$ belongs to the bipartite belt induced by $\Sigma_{t_0}$, then we have \eqref{fdeq}. \end{lemma} By Remark \ref{cartanexchange}, if $\mathcal{A}$ is of finite type, then $\mathcal{A}$ has a seed whose exchange matrix is bipartite.
 We prove the case that the initial matrix $B$ is bipartite. \begin{lemma}[\cite{fziv}*{Proposition 11.1 (1)}] In a cluster algebra of finite type, for a bipartite seed $\Sigma_s$, every cluster variable belongs to a seed lying on the bipartite belt induced by $\Sigma_s$. \end{lemma}

-For any $t\in\TT_n$, we can identify the expression of cluster $\xx^{B}_t$ by $\Sigma^B_s$ with cluster $\xx^{B_s}_t$ in a cluster pattern whose initial seed is $\Sigma^{B_s}_s=(\xx=(x_1,\dots,x_n), \yy=(y_1,\dots,y_n), B_s)$ by the correspondences $x'_i \mapsto x_i$ and $y'_i \mapsto y_i$.
-Applying \cite[Proposition 11.1 (1)]{fziv} to the latter cluster pattern, it follows that all cluster variables of $\{\Sigma^{B_s}_t\}_{t\in \TT_n}$ are in the bipartite belt induced by $\Sigma^{B_s}_s$.
-By the identification, it follows that all cluster variables of $\{\Sigma^{B}_t\}_{t\in \TT_n}$ are in seeds belonging the bipartite belt induced by $\Sigma^B_s$. \end{proof} The following proposition is the special case of Theorem \ref{main}: \begin{proposition} We fix an arbitrary cluster algebra of finite type whose initial matrix $B$ is bipartite.
-For any $i\in\{1,\dots,n\}$ and $t\in\TT_n$, we have \eqref{fdeq}. \end{proposition} \begin{proof} By Lemma \ref{finitecluster}, any $d$-vector belongs to a bipartite belt.
-By Lemma \ref{bipartitebeltcase}, for all $i\in\{1,\dots,n\}$ and $t\in\TT_n$, we have \eqref{fdeq}. \end{proof} Let us extend Proposition \ref{bipartitef=d} to the case that the initial matrix $B$ is non-bipartite.
-The following lemma makes it possible: \begin{lemma}[{\cite[Theorem 2.2]{rs}, \cite[Theorem 3.10]{fg}}] For an arbitrary cluster algebra of finite type and any $t\in\TT_n$, we have